 One cup butter rubbed with two cups white sugar to a cream, one cup cream, three and one-half cups flour, three level teaspoons baking powder, and whites of eight eggs.

-Bake in jelly tins (375°F), and put together with boiled icing flavored with orange. —Mrs. C. H.
+Bake in shallow jelly tins (375°F), and put together with boiled icing flavored with orange. —Mrs. C. H.

 Ice Creams, Water Ices, Frozen Puddings (1913)